 If you don’t agree with the AT recommended by the evaluator or the rest of the IEP team, or if you have concerns about implementation, you can request mediation or file a due process hearing.
 For more on your due process rights, see Advocates for Children of New York's Guide to Special Education Impartial Hearings [PDF], or New York Lawyers for the Public Interest's Special Education Impartial Hearings in New York City [PDF].

 Sometimes it takes a while to figure out the best technology to help your child.
 It may be necessary to try out a few different devices or make tweaks to a single device.
 The law and NYC policy make that possible.
-Either the Center for Assistive Technology or Technology Solutions should work with your child and the school staff to try out as many devices as are appropriate.
-Obviously, they should try different devices one-at-a-time so things don’t get confusing.
-They may also make some adjustments to any given devices as they search for the best fit.
+The DOE should work with your child and the school staff to try out as many devices as needed.
+They should try different devices one-at-a-time, so things don't get confusing.
+They may also make some adjustments to devices as they search for the best fit.
 This is an important part of the process that will help make sure your child and the technology they use work well together.